Temporal Knowledge Question Answering via Abstract Reasoning Induction: Appendix

-The constructivist perspective posits that knowledge does not merely encapsulate universal laws but must be contextually reconstructed for specific situations.
-This view emphasizes that understanding is a construct developed by the learner, uniquely shaped by their experiential background and contingent upon their learning trajectory in a particular context~\cite{Kirschner2006WhyMG, Savery1995ProblemBL}.
-In line with this philosophy, we introduce \ourmodel.
-This model enables LLMs to independently learn and distill abstract methodologies from past reasoning samples.
-By refining these methodologies, LLMs can adapt to various question types, employing a general methodology that transcends specific knowledge domains and is applicable to a broad spectrum of knowledge-independent questions.
+The knowledge-agnostic module enables LLMs to distill and apply abstract methodologies from historical reasoning examples, enabling adaptation to diverse questions.
+This approach fosters a general methodology, applicable across various domains and to a wide range of knowledge-independent inquiries, enhancing LLMs' versatility.

-\paragraph{Historical Memory Storage and Learning } Throughout the LLM's reasoning process, we meticulously document the current state at each step \( t_i \), encompassing the current temporal question $q$, the set of candidate actions $P_t$, and the LLM's decision $a_t$.
+\myparagraph{Historical Memory Storage and Learning } In the LLM's reasoning process, we meticulously document the current state at each step \( t_i \), encompassing the current temporal question $q$, the set of candidate actions $P_t$, and the LLM's decision $a_t$.
 The aggregate of all stepwise states for a given question forms the historical decision set $H_q$,

-where $T$ is the set of all steps in the reasoning process.
+where $T$ is the set of all steps in the process.

 Temporal reasoning is often multi-step and complex, yet the types of reasoning involved tend to be consistent, with similar questions requiring similar inference steps.
 Therefore, once the LLM conducts reasoning and accumulates a series of historical inferential steps, we employ unsupervised clustering K-means~\cite{MacQueen1967SomeMF} to categorize these historical steps into distinct clusters $C_H$.

 Consequently, after the LLM engages in reasoning and compiles historical reasoning steps, these are subjected to unsupervised clustering to form distinct clusters.
 Each cluster encapsulates a mix of both accurate and erroneous reasoning processes.
 Subsequently, we enable the LLM to actively learn from these specific historical instances within each cluster and distill abstract methodologies that are independent of domain-specific knowledge.